Technologicat/unpythonic/README.md

 You can have multiple REPL sessions connected simultaneously.
 When your app exits (for any reason), the server automatically shuts down, closing all connections if any remain.
 But exiting the client leaves the server running, so you can connect again later - that's the whole point.

-Optionally, if you have MacroPy, the REPL sessions support importing and invoking macros.
-If you additionally have [imacropy](https://github.com/Technologicat/imacropy), the improved interactive macro REPL is used automatically.
+Optionally, if you have [mcpyrate](https://github.com/Technologicat/mcpyrate), the REPL sessions support importing, invoking and defining macros.
 </details>
 <details><summary>Industrial-strength scan and fold.</summary>